 Be Knowledgeable About How Data Is Used#

 Train staff throughout your facility on how the data is used.
-Some Quick Notes bulletins have presented concise, accessible articles from researchers and other data users.
-Check out this information in issues 30 through 34 and 39.
-Another excellent resource is the California Health and Human Services Open Data Portal, which includes a table of Approved Research Projects which may be using your facility’s data.
+An excellent resource is the California Health and Human Services Open Data Portal, which includes a table of Approved Research Projects which may be using your facility’s data.

 The California data that you report is used worldwide.
 There are many facilities that work diligently to correct errors well below the 2% error tolerance level on a routine basis.
-Two Quick Notes articles have also highlighted particular data elements or MIRCal edit flags that may deserve your special attention.
-Issues 44 and 46 describe the OSHPD data standardization process and how choosing to leave certain flagged data uncorrected impacts the dataset.
+Review the Quick Notes bulletins frequently for information and tips on data correction.

-The Computer Based Training is always available to use as a helpful tool.
+The MIRCal Video Training series is available on OSHPD’s YouTube channel.
 It can be beneficial to view the videos to confirm your knowledge when assisting other staff with data submissions.
 Advise facility staff to take the training so that they are familiar with MIRCal’s components, functions, and requirements.

 Excellence in Action#

 - Work closely with admissions staff and keep them informed of accurate reporting and adherence to regulatory requirements.

 - Ensure training for contract coders.

 - Plan ahead for software conversions and review closely for adherence to OSHPD requirements.